How to make magnesium oil right at home! The recipe is super simple and inexpensive.

 Helps with Headaches and Migraines

 There is a lot of research showing how magnesium may help in relieving headache and migraine symptoms.
-While it isn’t a treatment for severe symptom relief, studies have shown that people with optimal levels of magnesium have had fewer cases of headaches and migraines.
+According to Wellness Mama;

-Balanced Blood Sugar
+Maintain Healthy Blood Sugar Levels

-DIY Magnesium Oil Spray Recipe
+DIY Magnesium Oil Spray

-Other Natural Sources
+Other Natural Sources of Magnesium

 - Pumpkin seeds

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 It’s important to check with a doctor before taking this or any new product, especially if taking any other medicine or supplement or if pregnant or nursing.
 Be sure to check ingredients to make sure there is no risk of an allergic reaction.

 Have you used magnesium oil spray before?
 How did it help you?
 Share in the comments below.